Panama City school board shootings: Incident

 At 2:00 p.m. on December 14, 2010, Duke stood up during a school board meeting in Panama City, Florida, and said, "I have a motion."
 He then promptly pulled out a can of red spray paint and sprayed a "V" inside a circle, as seen in the graphic novel V for Vendetta and film V for Vendetta.
 He then drew a 9mm Smith & Wesson 469 semiautomatic pistol, causing other staff near the bench and audience members to duck for cover.
 He aimed the gun at the board members and used it to point to two women, saying, "You may leave, and you may leave...the women can leave...The six men stay, everyone else leave."

 After the room was evacuated, Duke told the board members he was upset that his wife had been fired from her job as an English teacher in the Panama City district.
 The superintendent, Bill Husfelt, after an approximately four-minute discussion, tried to negotiate with Duke, saying, "I'm the only one who signs [the papers], will you let them [the other board members] go?"
 Duke denied his requests to allow the other board members to leave, saying, "They're part of it."

-Husfelt then argued with Duke about his threat, saying, "For what?
-[Referring to Duke's threat to kill himself] This isn't worth it."
+Duke threatened to kill himself, and Husfelt argued with Duke about his threat, saying, "For what?
+This isn't worth it."
 Duke raised the pistol and leveled it at the superintendent.
 Husfelt started to hold his arms to his chest, saying, "Please don't, please don't, please..."
 Duke fired, hitting the table in front of Husfelt, who dropped to the floor.
-The board members dived to the ground behind the desk.
+The board members dove to the ground behind the desk.
 Duke then fired a second shot into the floor of the room, saying "I'm going to kill you", just as a responding security guard, Mike Jones, opened fire on Duke.
 After being hit by one of Jones' rounds, Duke fired two or three more times behind the table.
 Despite four or five shots being fired from Duke's gun, no board members were hit.
 He was shot again by Jones and fell to the ground.
-Duke blindly fired six more shots at Jones, then pointed the gun at his head and died by suicide.
+Duke blindly fired six more shots at Jones before shooting himself in the head.
 Jones was not injured, but was taken to the hospital for chest pains.
 According to his wife, Duke was an excellent marksman and likely missed his targets intentionally.
 Jones later stated, "I thought I'd let them down.
 I opened the door with one hand and was firing with the other. ...I don't know how I survived with all those shots fired."
 He also added, "I'm not a hero, folks."

 Minutes after the shooting, WMBB uploaded the video to YouTube and other sites, where it received more than 1,000,000 views in less than a week.